 NLF: Boards must ensure that Workforce Solutions Office staff helps trade-affected workers prepare applications for training in a timely fashion.
 Training for trade-affected workers is allowed any time after the certification date, without regard to whether the worker applied for or exhausted unemployment insurance.

-NLF: Boards must ensure that Workforce Solutions Office staff refers to a trade-affected worker’s assessments and TAA IEP before approving an application for training to determine whether the proposed training is appropriate based on the worker’s current skills.
+NLF: Boards must ensure that Workforce Solutions Office staff refers to a trade-affected worker’s assessments and WorkInTexas.com IEP/ISS before approving an application for training to determine whether the proposed training is appropriate based on the worker’s current skills.

 NLF: Boards must ensure that Workforce Solutions Office staff approves training for trade-affected workers if the following approval criteria are met: